eva-gg/full-stack-developer-recruitment-test/Answers.md

 **What were your biggest difficulties?**

 - Deal with the model provided in the json file.
 I am not sure the current one is the best one for front end use.
+- Go towards a component oriented approach.
+It would need more time to define the components of the app.
 - The addition of a state management lib could have help to split up component concerns.

 **How would you track down a performance issue in production?
 Have you ever had to do this?**